Mobina Nematzadeh: Senior National Team debut

 Due to her early talent and success, Nematzadeh was invited to join the senior national team, where she continued to achieve significant success despite her young age.
 In 2022, she won a silver medal at the Asian Championships in South Korea and a gold medal at the Asian Club Championships in Tehran.
 Additionally, she earned a bronze medal at the 2022 Asian Games in Hangzhou.
 Other notable achievements include a gold and a bronze at the World Taekwondo President's Cup, and two bronze medals at the Grand Prix events in France and Italy.

 2024 Paris Olympics

 Nematzadeh made her Olympic debut at the 2024 Paris Olympics at the age of 19.
-In the first round, she defeated Michelle Thao from Lesotho, advancing to the quarterfinals.
+In the first round, she defeated Michelle Tau from Lesotho, advancing to the quarterfinals.
 In this stage, she triumphed over Adriana Cerezo from Spain, who had won the silver medal at the 2020 Tokyo Olympics, to reach the semifinals.

 In the semifinals, Nematzadeh faced Gu Qing from China, the 2022 World Championship silver medalist, and after a hard-fought match, she moved to the bronze medal match.
 There, she faced Donya Abutaleb from Saudi Arabia, the 2022 World Championship bronze medalist, and secured a victory, earning the Olympic bronze medal.

 This bronze medal is the second Olympic medal in the history of Iranian women’s sports after Kimia Alizadeh and marks a significant achievement for Mobina Nematzadeh and Iranian sports.